ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 | nwi    | ietf-network-inventory          | RFC XXXX      |
 {:#tab-prefixes title="Prefixes and corresponding YANG modules"}

-# YANG Data Model for Network-wide Inventory Overview
+# YANG Data Model for Network Inventory Overview

 The network element definition is generalized to support physical network elements and other types of components' groups that can be managed as physical network elements from an